Francis Escudero: Early life

-Chiz Escudero was born on October 10, 1969, in Manila, Philippines, the second of the three children of the late Salvador "Sonny" Escudero III, former Agriculture Minister and representative of the first district of Sorsogon during the Marcos era, and Sorsogon representative until his death in 2012.
-His mother is congresswoman Dr. Evelina B. Guevara-Escudero the representative of the First District of Sorsogon.
-Chiz Escudero's grandfather, Salvador Escudero Jr., was mayor/Provincial board member of Casiguran, Sorsogon.
-Chiz Escudero's grand-grandfather, Salvador C. "Gurang" Escudero Sr., entered politics in 1912 as councilor of Casiguran town and went on to become town mayor, provincial board member, and governor.
-When the Japanese occupation broke out in 1942 he led one of the three guerilla units of the province.
+Francis Joseph Guevara Escudero was born on October 10, 1969, in Manila, the second of three children of Salvador "Sonny" Escudero III and Evelina B. Guevara-Escudero.
+Salvador was the director of University of the Philippines Veterinary Hospital at the time of Francis's birth and would later serve as Minister of Agriculture and Food during the Marcos era, and representative of Sorsogon's first district twice.
+Evelina also served as representative of the district.
+His younger sister Dette has been the representative of the same district since 2022.
+Escudero's grandfather, Salvador Escudero Jr., was mayor of Casiguran, Sorsogon, and a member of the Sorsogon Provincial Board.
+Escudero's grand-grandfather, Salvador "Gurang" Escudero Sr., a Spanish Mestizo, entered politics in 1912 as councilor of Casiguran and went on to become mayor, provincial board member, and governor of Sorsogon.
+When the Japanese occupation broke out in 1942, he led one of the three guerilla units of the province.